sanadev02/tds_app/README.md

 # Voting-app

-This README provides instructions on how to run the Travel Destionation System App locally.
+This README provides instructions on how to run the Travel Destination System App locally.

 ## Running the Voting App Locally
 ### Prerequisites